About My Work

 I hold a Master’s degree in the Psychology of Mental Health and Wellbeing, and my approach is grounded in attachment theory, developmental psychology, and nervous system science.
 But beyond theory, my work is rooted in a simple belief: psychological suffering is rarely random.
 It makes sense in context.

-Many of the people I work with are thoughtful and self-aware.
-They may struggle with anxiety, depression, trauma, burnout, or relationship difficulties — yet underneath these experiences is often something deeper.
+Many of the people I work with may struggle with anxiety, depression, trauma, burnout, or relationship difficulties — yet underneath these experiences is often something deeper.
 A pattern.
 An identity shaped around survival.
 A nervous system that learned to adapt to environments where safety, attunement, or emotional consistency were not always present.

 In therapy, I don’t focus solely on managing symptoms.
 We look at how patterns were formed — in early relationships, within family systems, and in the body itself.
 We explore how survival strategies can become identity, how over-functioning can mask unmet needs, and how emotional intensity often reflects unprocessed relational history.